kyuupichan/electrumx/docs/PROTOCOL.rst

 * **protocol_min**

   Strings that are the minimum and maximum Electrum protocol versions this server speaks.
-The maximum value should be the same as what would suffix the letter **v** in the IRC real name.
 Example: "1.1".

 * **pruning**